pvdz/preval/tests/cases/arr_mutation/try.md

 - (todo) access object property that also exists on prototype? $array_shift
+- (todo) ExpressionStatement; how else might an array be used that we may want to support in phase1_1?
 - (todo) can try-escaping support this expr node type?
-MemberExpression
+CallExpression
 - (todo) outline any args for tdz
-- (todo) can try-escaping support this expr node type?
-CallExpression

 ## Globals